hyraxbio/ember-skeleton/README.md

     $svg-foreground-graphic-fill
     $svg-foreground-graphic-stroke-color

-By adding the class `foreground-graphic` to any element inside an svg, the fill and stoke colours will be whatever the corresponding varaibles are set to (Default is `#fff`).
+By adding the class `foreground-graphic` to any element inside an svg, the fill and stoke colours will be whatever the corresponding variables are set to (Default is `#fff`).

-## Overlay background and fill classes
+### Overlay background and fill classes

 By default the following two sets of classes add a semi transparent css background that produce a semi transprent background.
 The number represents the opacity as a percentage.